The Orchard Tea Garden1268 Votes Currently Open

 Young Virginia Woolf, John Maynard Keynes, E.M.Forster and Bertrand Russel, amongst many others, would gather there to spend time with the handsome and enigmatic Brooke.
 Over time, this tradition only grew stronger, with many of Cambridge’s student population spending their afternoon tea time amongst the orchard trees.
 Rupert Brooke passed away in 1915, aged 27 but his memory lives on in the orchard he once immortalized in poetry.

 Today, the Orchard is still a slice of absolute peace, away from the hustle and bustle of the college area.
 Morning coffee, light luncheons and other small snacks and tidbits are served throughout the day and you can relish them, slowly, while sitting in the gentle sunlight.
 Students and visitors alike are drawn here in memory of the poet, and many other famous writers, scientists, politicians and philosophers who spent their days here, sipping tea and lost in their thoughts.
 There will always be honey for tea amongst these trees, whenever you please.
+Also, visit the popular attractions in the city by following Cambridge itinerary 1 day.

-The Orchard Tea Garden Information
+The Orchard Tea Garden Travel Tips

 - Picnics are not allowed.